-We need journeys, though.
-They give us purpose.
-Following Gen's death and my decision to call it a career, I found myself without a journey.
-I felt like the skipper of a boat who not only had to teach himself how to sail solo but wasn't sure where to sail to exactly.
+I drove through the stark Norwegian outback thinking about journeys.
+My forty years in conservation happened in tandem with my forty-year relationship with Gen. The two journeys were one for me.
+My decision to call it a career followed by Gen's death meant I found myself without a journey.
+I felt like the skipper of a boat who suddenly learn how to sail solo but wasn't sure where to sail to.
 That I needed to go somewhere was never in doubt.
 It's who I am.
 The vikings knew where they were going and why.
 I'm no viking, thankfully, but I was struck on this trip by the power of purpose.
 It recalled ranchers that I worked with during my years with Quivira.
-The most successful ranch families had clearly defined goals for themselves and their businesses, usually written out.
+The most successful ranch families had clearly defined goals for themselves and their business.
 It's the same for nonprofit organizations.
-It should be for individuals too.
+Maybe individuals as well.
 Researchers have linked happiness and well-being to a person's sense of purpose, big or small.
 For me, that means a journey.
 Travel itself isn't a purpose.
 It's a means.
 But a means to where or what?